-The CEO of the American Booksellers Association to be honored at the 2019 National Book Awards for his career championing independent bookstores
+The late President and CEO of Simon & Schuster to be honored at the 2020 National Book Awards for her industry-leading career in publishing

 Oren J. Teicher is the Chief Executive Officer of the American Booksellers Association, the national trade association for independent booksellers, and he has been working on behalf of independent bookstores for more than thirty years, beginning in 1990 as the ABA Associate Executive Director, then as Director of Government Affairs, as the founding President of the American Booksellers Foundation for Free Expression, and, through 2009, as ABA's Chief Operating Officer.
 He was appointed as ABA's CEO in 2009.
 Teicher has played an integral part in ABA’s IndieBound program, Local First initiatives, and he works closely with independent business alliance boards and other independent retail trade associations.
 He has forged relationships with bookseller associations around the world; and has served as an officer of the European and International Booksellers Federation (EIBF).

 Teicher has received numerous awards and recognition for his work; including being named Publishers Weekly's Person of the Year in 2013.

 He announced this past March that he will be retiring from ABA at the end of 2019.

 Before joining ABA, Teicher was the Director of Corporate Communications for the March of Dimes Birth Defects Foundation, and he served for many years as a senior staffer in the U.S. Congress.